FROM SICK CARE TO HEALTH CREATION

 This is a silent tsunami.
 It begins with insulin resistance and chronic low-grade inflammation, accumulating over decades until it manifests as the multi-morbidity that overwhelms our hospitals.
 "Sick Care" attempts to medicate these markers individually, ignoring the metabolic fire burning beneath the surface.

-Part III: The $6.3 Trillion Awakening (The Market Solution)
+The $6.3 Trillion Awakening (The Market Solution)

 However, amidst this bleak landscape, there is a beacon of hope.